MateuszMiszczynski/Python_projects/DSP-scripts/transformations/README.md

 The process includes:
 - Plotting all spectra to observe how the window type affects visibility and leakage
 - Increasing the sample count to 1000 and comparing the effects of Chebyshev windows with different attenuation

 ---

-### DTFT_FFT_ECG_Signal_Analysis_py
-This script analyzes the EKG signal from the `ECG100.mat` file.
-The goal is to determine the heart rate by performing both DFT and DtFT on the signal:
-- Use DFT (fft(x)) and DtFT to compute the frequency components
-- Plot the EKG signal with the time axis scaled in seconds
-- Show its spectra with the frequency axis scaled in Hertz
-- Display the spectra in both linear and decibel scales to observe heart rate frequencies

----